 Within certain Course Activities, students might see an icon that looks like an ear.
 If that icon is selected, the Text to Speech (TSS) Toolbar opens.
 The TTS toolbar has options such as play and pause that can start and stop the screen reader.

-On certain screens in Connexus EMS, there are inline help items that users access by clicking on a question mark bubble.
+On certain screens in Pearson Connexus, there are inline help items that users access by selecting the question mark bubble.

 These items are not currently supported by screen readers.
 Users can access the text by selecting the Help tool in the Main Menu on the screen the bubble appears on, and reviewing the Accessibility notes box in the article that opens.

 Major types of software are included, but not limited to, the following: